 When we moved to Dublin together a couple of years ago, we lived a stone’s throw from Wexford Street and Camden Street.
-Just as we got the keys to our first digs together, so too did Anna Cadrera and Vanessa Murphy for a premises on Wexford Street – what would become Dublin’s definitive and destination tapas restaurant Las Tapas de Lola.
+Just as we got the keys to our first digs together, so too did Anna Cadrera and Vanessa Murphy for a premises on Wexford Street – what would become the definitive and destination tapas restaurant in Dublin Las Tapas de Lola.
 Delivering the authentic flavours of Spain in unchartered territory south of the Liffey, naturally, we were one of the first diners the night they opened their doors and then became somewhat regulars.
 So, fitting, that when we were organising a ‘goodbye’ meal with close friends prior to leaving Dublin for London, it had to be celebrated at a restaurant that holds such a special place in our hearts.

 Born in Barcelona, Spanish native Anna has lived and worked in Dublin for two decades whilst Vanessa – born, bread and buttered in the Irish capital – has spent just as long making gastronomic pilgrimages to Spain in search of the perfect tapa.
 Combining their lifelong shared passion for Spanish cuisine and their joint love of Dublin, the dream of running a tapas bar was soon realised and Las Tapas de Lola opened to local fanfare in 2013… and the fanfare hasn’t died down, showing no signs of stopping any time soon.